fu4303/portfolio-robkendal/posts/using-wordpress-as-a-headless-cms-with-next.js.md

 Coming up next, in part three, we'll be creating an XML RSS feed as part of the deployment process so that we can publish and syndicate our posts across the web.

 This is a common feature on just about any blog out there on the web, but it's not as straightforward as you may think when using Next.js.
 Don't worry though, it's all covered in part three.

+_If you like this article, you'll love the other helpful content I post on Twitter._ [_Find me on Twitter @kendalmintcode_](https://twitter.com/kendalmintcode 'Find me on Twitter @kendalmintcode') _and say hi._